catarina-barata/skin-hierarchy/README.md

 # Hierarchical Diagnosis of Skin Lesions
-A Tensorflow implementation of the deep attention model hierarchical model for the diagnosis of skin lesions, with two benchmark examples: ISIC 2017 and ISIC 2018.
+A Tensorflow implementation of the deep attention model hierarchical model for the diagnosis of skin lesions.

 ## Recent updates
 1. Original submissions coming soon...